maxmeli123/Raspberry-Mods/OpenArena/README.md

 sudo chmod +x script_name.sh

-Then you can run run scripts by terminal with:
+Then you can run scripts from terminal with:

 ./script_name.sh